emipa606/SdAdvancedPowergeneration/README.md

 **research:**
 - all are tech level spacer and need a higtech research bench and the multianalyzer

-**research &quot;tree&quot;:**
+**research "tree":**

-electricity research -&gt; advanced winturbine research solar research -&gt; advanced solar panels geothermal research -&gt; advanced geothermal research -&gt; advanced nuclear power research
+electricity research - advanced winturbine research solar research - advanced solar panels geothermal research - advanced geothermal research - advanced nuclear power research

 The research is currently using the positions after the ship research in the tree (x 13 and 14).
 I could not get the placement to work how i wanted it to in the vanilla tree.
-This might cause/is causing some strange looking connection lines in the research tree and might &quot;conflict&quot; with other mods.
+This might cause/is causing some strange looking connection lines in the research tree and might "conflict" with other mods.
 Currently a bit unsure if/how to fix that.

 as of a16 the buildings have weight: adv wind: 500